How to Prepare for Surgery

 For the first 24 hours following surgery, do not engage in strenuous activities, drink any alcoholic beverages, drive or make any critical decisions.

-A nurse from Maryland Surgery Center will call you within a day or two to evaluate how you are recovering at home.
+Maryland Surgery Center will contact you within a day or two via text or call to evaluate how you are recovering at home.
 You will be asked to complete a questionnaire about the care you received.
 Your comments will enable us to continue to improve our services.